 Designed for MS Project 365, 2016, 2013, 2010

 Who is this course for?

-Our Microsoft Project Intermediate course is suitable for those with a basic working knowledge of Project.
+Our Microsoft Project Intermediate course is suitable for those with basic working knowledge and experience of MS Project.

 BenefitsThis course is designed for those users who wish to improve their current knowledge of Project to take advantage of the more complex features.
 On completion of the course, delegates will use project to help manage their resources and costs; to set plans, deadlines and schedules.
 At this level they will be able to track their project and create and print Gantt charts and reports.